rlsanders4/Hungry-Elephants/README.md

-Have a docker-capable machine, run this command: docker run -v feeder_data:/code/db -p 8888:8001 -i -t --restart=always --name rfid_feeder demonte77/rfid_feeder:latest
+Have a docker-capable machine, run this command: docker run -v feeder_data:/code/db -p 8888:8001 -i -t --restart=always --name rfid_feeder demonte77/rfid_feeder:latest Once the server is started, run the following commands to restart it for good luck : ) docker container stop rfid_feeder docker container start rfid_feeder

 Then on the same subnet (pi's IP accessable),
 Go to https://pi.zopyr.us to download the latest pi image.